intuitem/ciso-assistant-community/documentation/architecture/data-model.md

 The security "CIA" or "AICP" score of an asset can now be clearly defined as the highest impact for corresponding scenarios for analyses selected in "feared events", when a scenario points to the asset for one or several security objective.
 This can be calculated dynamically, after selection of the security objective model to use.
 This solves the issue of multiple conventions for security objectives.

-The following fields are added to assets: Confidentiality, Integrity, Availability, Proof, Authenticity, with a integer value.
-This value is comprised between 0 and 3, and can be projected depending on a selected standard:
+The following fields are added to assets: Confidentiality, Integrity, Availability, Proof, Authenticity, Privacy, Safety, with a integer value.
+This value is comprised between 0 and 3 in the database, but can be displayed differently depending on the selected scale system.
+For the MVP, the scale system is global, and defined in the global parameters, with 1-4 as the default value.

 standard | internal value | standard value
 ---------|----------------|---------------
-AICP 0-3 | 0              | 0
+0-3      | 0              | 0
-AICP 0-3 | 1              | 1
+0-3      | 1              | 1
-AICP 0-3 | 2              | 2
+0-3      | 2              | 2
-AICP 0-3 | 3              | 3
+0-3      | 3              | 3
-AICP 1-4 | 0              | 1
+1-4      | 0              | 1
-AICP 1-4 | 1              | 2
+1-4      | 1              | 2
-AICP 1-4 | 2              | 3
+1-4      | 2              | 3
-AICP 1-4 | 3              | 4
+1-4      | 3              | 4
 FIPS-199 | 0              | low
 FIPS-199 | 1              | moderate
 FIPS-199 | 2              | moderate
 FIPS-199 | 3              | high

-Standard risk matrices will be provided to further describe the levels of security objectives, and can be customized to reflect the definition of levels for the client.

-The security objective standard is selected as a global parameter, but can be changed in the UX.
+There is also a global parameter to define which security objectives are considered, among Confidentiality, Integrity, Availability, Proof, Authenticity, Privacy, Safety.
+Non-considered security objectives are hidden.
+The default value is Confidentiality, Integrity, Availability, Proof.

 The following fields are also added to assets: RTO, RPO, MTD (Maximum Tolerable Downtime).